Igor's Book of Managementmanager

 - Requires mini RCA

-- Engineer aspires to get to that level
+- Engineer aspires to get to that level, and feels on track

 - Engineer doesn’t want to be over leveled